csells/ragamuffin/PRD.md

 3  User stories
 	1. As Chris I run
-dart run ragamuffin.dart create my-vault ~/Notes --yes and the tool embeds every markdown chunk in that directory, then returns to the prompt.
+dart run example/main.dart create my-vault ~/Notes --yes and the tool embeds every markdown chunk in that directory, then returns to the prompt.
 	2. As Chris I later run
-dart run ragamuffin.dart chat my-vault, edit a file during the session, and Ragamuffin warns me the vault is stale.
+dart run example/main.dart chat my-vault, edit a file during the session, and Ragamuffin warns me the vault is stale.
 	3. As a shell script I can pipe update in a cron job without prompts.
 	4. As Chris I type "list" and see all vault names with their root paths and file inventory.